vocdoni/ui-scaffold/README.md

 Note features are interpreted during build time, and the bundler will ensure to tree-shake any disabled features (meaning they won't be included in the final bundle).

+All features logic is handled via the vite features plugin (located in `vite/features.ts`).

 ### Custom domain names